nll004/war_cards/README.md

 ## Future Direction for Project
 - Improve styling
+- Include a random bet or max bet option for battles
 - Include more stats (cards won, hands won, double battles, double battles won, etc.)
-- Let user determine the amount of decks or if they want to play with only certain cards
+- Let user determine the amount of decks or if they want to play with
 - Include an autodraw option
-- Include a random bet or max bet option for battles
 - Introduce a websocket for 2 player functionality